 My hopes, predicated on an even more cantankerous statewide governance of the University of California, draw me south, where I can do some serious research at a major institution and etch my place in the LA art scene, one that loyally spits out work I admire and wish to be close to.

 When I fantasize about leaving, I quickly fear the absence of fog.
 Something so common and reliably ethereal.
-A cool, grey blanket, as a friend recently described it.
+A cool, grey blanket, as someone recently described it.
 How true.
 And, only the pinnacle of so many uniquely San Francisco moments that pepper our every-days.
 How lucky to be a San Franciscan.

 Errg…alas, what’s a man to do?